Estimating fast mean-reverting jumps in electricity market models: Practical implementation

 \subsection{Choice of the threshold $v_n$}

 The method to detect the jumps is based on the classical use of the threshold which is proportional to $\Delta_n^{-\varpi}$.
 As for the choice of the threshold and $\varpi$, no exact method is provided in the literature.
 However, the threshold is recommended to be chosen of the form $v_n=C \hat{\sigma} \Delta_n^{-\varpi}$ in \cite[Section 5.3]{ait09} and \cite[Section 6.2.2, p.
-187]{ait14} where $C$ is a constant and $\hat{\sigma}$ is an estimator of the integrated volatility $\int_0^1 \sigma_s^2 ds$.
+187]{ait14} where $C$ is a constant and $\hat{\sigma}$ is an estimator of the integrated volatility, defined by $(\int_0^1 \sigma_s^2 ds)^{1/2}$ (actually, the square root of the integrated square volatility).
 A popular rule-of-thumb consists in picking $\varpi$ close to $0$.
 Moreover, \cite{ait09} suggests to choose $C$ between 3 and 5.

-It remains to find an estimator of the integrated volatility.
-A natural choice is the multipower variation estimator, see \cite{barndorff06} and \cite{veraart10} for more details.
+It remains to find an estimator of the integrated volatility $(\int_0^1 \sigma_s^2ds)^{1/2}$.
+A natural choice is the multipower variation estimator defined by with $k$ the order of the estimator, see \cite{barndorff06} and \cite{veraart10} for more details.
 The order of the multipower variation estimator is set to 20 in the practical applications in this paper, which is high compared to the orders typically chosen in the literature.
 This choice is justified by the strong mean reversion of the spikes.
 As for the jumps, spikes have large increments that need to be compensated in the multipower variation estimator and can be present during two or three time steps.
 We compensate these large increments with a higher order of the multipower variation.
 Some simulations on simple models show that an order of 20 looks reasonable.